-- Migraine: Migraines are a severe, throbbing headache associated with other symptoms such as nausea, light sensitivity, visual abnormalities, and others.
+- Migraine: Migraines are severe, throbbing headaches associated with other symptoms such as nausea, light sensitivity, visual abnormalities, and others.

 - Cluster headache: These headaches can be extremely painful.
 Cluster headaches earn their name because they typically occur in groups or ‘clusters’, either at night or early in the morning.

-Whilst many of us may be familiar with over the counter pain reliever medication, there are a range of treatments available for headaches.
+Whilst many of us may be familiar with over-the-counter pain reliever medication, there is a range of treatments available for headaches.
 Some of these traditional treatments include:

 - Pain reliever medication purchased over the counter (e.g., aspirin or paracetamol).